CurriculumStudent Showcase

 First-quarter Student Showcase

 In MSR you start working with robots on day one.
 By the end of the first quarter, you and a team of peers will have conceived and designed a robotics project that executes a specific task, such as brewing and pouring a cup of coffee.
-As part of your coursework in the first quarter, you will learn foundational skills that you will build on throughout your time in the program.
-This work culminates in the December Student Showcase where students present their first-quarter project to the class.
+You will learn foundational skills that you will build on throughout your time in the program.
+This work culminates in the December Student Showcase where students present their project to the class.

 Flipping Pancakes in Robotics Class

-The 2022 class pursued five different team projects.
-The projects accomplished a variety of tasks ranging from cooking and flipping pancakes to balancing a ball on a whiteboard and navigating it through hand-drawn mazes.
+In their first quarter in the program, students pursued five different team robotics projects that accomplished a variety of tasks ranging from cooking and flipping pancakes to balancing a ball on a whiteboard and navigating it through hand-drawn mazes.

 Experience Life as A Robotics Professional